 1. The traditional approach is done through an incision in the abdominal wall.
 It may go through part or all of a previous incision, skin, an underlying fatty layer and into the abdomen.
 The surgeon may choose to sew your natural tissue back together, but frequently, it requires the placement of mesh (screen) in or on the abdominal wall for a sound closure.
 This technique is most often performed under a general anesthetic but in certain situations may be done under local anesthesia with sedation or spinal anesthesia.
 Dr. Khosravi will help you select the anesthesia that is best for you.

-2. The second approach is a laparoscopic ventral hernia repair.
-In this approach, a laparoscope (a tiny telescope with a television camera attached) is inserted through a cannula (a small hollow tube).
+2. The second approach is a laparoscopic ventral hernia repair in Orange County, CA. In this approach, a laparoscope (a tiny telescope with a television camera attached) is inserted through a cannula (a small hollow tube).

 WHAT SHOULD I EXPECT THE DAY OF SURGERY?